 Layered Memories by Jane Robb

-I travelled to Ghana, Senegal and Gambia in August 2025.
-I was inspired by a prompt to take videos of small moments of reflection - of which I had many while travelling.
+I travelled to Ghana, Senegal and the Gambia in August 2025 and I was inspired by a prompt to take videos of small moments of reflection - of which I had many while travelling.
 The piece tells a story of the journey of travel and memories, many of which are layered in time and recollection, where we may see parts of our lives through other parts of a journey.
 Together, they hopefully also add to a bigger story that can tell of more than just my own memories of travel.

 Fair Winds and Following Seas by Sinead Le Blond